-The bill amends sections 27-5-2 and 27-5-4 of the Code of West Virginia, focusing on the procedures for involuntary custody and hospitalization of individuals with mental health issues or substance use disorders.
-It introduces new grounds for involuntary hospitalization, particularly for individuals who have lost self-control regarding substance use and cannot recognize their need for treatment.
-The bill clarifies that a refusal to accept substance abuse services does not equate to a lack of judgment about the need for such services.
-It also modifies the evidentiary standards for civil liability of mental health professionals and requires individuals to agree to voluntary treatment before being released from involuntary hospitalization prior to a probable cause hearing.
+The bill amends the Code of West Virginia to improve the procedures and criteria for involuntary hospitalization, particularly for individuals with substance use disorders.
+It introduces new grounds for applying for involuntary hospitalization, allowing applications when an individual has lost self-control regarding substance use and cannot recognize their need for treatment.
+The bill clarifies that an individual's refusal to accept substance abuse services does not imply a lack of judgment about their need for such services.
+Additionally, it establishes that individuals must agree to voluntary treatment before being removed from involuntary hospitalization prior to a probable cause hearing.
+The legislation also modifies the evidentiary standards for civil liability of mental health professionals, ensuring they are not held liable unless negligence is proven.

 Committee Substitute: 27-5A-1, 27-5A-2, 27-5A-3, 27-5A-4, 27-5A-5, 27-5A-6